Cost-effectiveness is critical if Mediation is to deliver.

 When everyone is ‘in session’ at the same time, this is known as Synchronous Online Mediation.
 Online Mediation can also be Asynchronous – where participants work around their schedules.
 Most often it is a combination of the two.

-Private dialogue with the mediator can take place, and the other party doesn’t have to hang around kicking their heels until that caucus is done.
+Private dialogue with the Mediator can take place, and the other party doesn’t have to hang around kicking their heels until that side meeting is done.

 All parties have time to advance the prospects of win-win outcomes.

 Prepare responses with due consideration.

 ‘Reality check’ options such as establishing the cost of litigation.